-Fieldwork Assignment:
+Observation Assignment:

-Level 101 fieldwork is an observational experience.
+OTA 101L students engage in an observational experience.
 It is intended to introduce the student to Occupation across the Lifespan in a well population.
-The student is required to observe 5 different individuals or groups: preschoolers, middle or high school students, college students, adults and seniors.
+The student is required to observe 4 different individuals or groups: preschoolers, middle or high school students, adults, and seniors.
 Based on the Occupational Therapy Framework, the student identifies the ways in which context, activity and client factors influence participation in occupation.

-Relationship of fieldwork to didactic curriculum:
+Relationship of the observation assignment to didactic curriculum:

 During the first semester of course work the students are learning about the role of occupational therapy and the theoretical frames of reference used in occupational therapy.
-During the fieldwork they are able to observe human occupation across the life span in terms of ADLs and IADL's, rest and sleep, social participation, education, work, play and leisure and participate in the teaching/learning process consistent to OT practice.
+During the observation, they can observe human occupation across the life span in terms of ADLs and IADL's, rest and sleep, social participation, education, work, play and leisure and participate in the teaching/learning process consistent to OT practice.
 They are required to complete an activity analysis in each setting using the skills learned in the classroom.
 They also complete a written assignment that requires clear, concise, professional written reporting of their observations.